AndypSheridan/sta-final/README.md

 ​
 ### **Content:**

-* Initial JavaScript code taken from YouTube user 'Well Explained'.
+* The initial JavaScript code was taken from YouTube user 'Well Explained'.
 To help with the responsive navbar I used code from the following YouTube video: https://www.youtube.com/watch?v=qSp5C0OOMns
 At the time I had no knowledge of JavaScript so used the exact JS code featured in the video.
 The rest of the header is loosely based on their example but adapted for the needs of the academy.​

 Here is the code used: